 Again, the answer is no.

-Not called to save the whole world now
+The Church is not called to save the whole world now

 Many have been taught or assumed that the mission of the Church is to save the whole world now.
 This is a logical assumption based on the teachings of many churches—but is it taught in the Bible?